cypress-io/cypress-documentation/source/guides/core-concepts/launching-browsers.md

 comments: false
 ---

 When you run tests in Cypress, we launch a browser for you.
-Cypress launches a real browser for two main reasons:
+This enables us to:

-1. To create a clean, pristine testing environment.
+1. Create a clean, pristine testing environment.
-2. To access the exclusive browser API's for automation.
+2. Access the privileged browser API's for automation.

-# Available Browsers
+# Browsers

 When Cypress is initially run from the Desktop application, you can choose to run Cypress in a select number of browsers including: